northstowekarate/northstowekarate.github.io/faq/index.md

         "name": "How do I get a uniform?", "acceptedAnswer": {
           "@type": "Answer",
-          "text": "A gi is optional at first—try a few sessions before buying.
+          "text": "A uniform is optional for your first few sessions until you decide if karate is a good fit for you.
 You can purchase through the club or from reputable suppliers."
         }
       },
       {